13 Oct Artificial intelligence – What privacy issues with the GDPR?

 “shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her“.

 The prohibition applies to decisions that are based “solely” on automated processing, but as stressed by the article 29 Working Party, the human oversight of the conclusion reached by the machine needs to meaningful.
 Otherwise it would be just a way of by-passing the prohibition.

-Exceptions to such rule apply when an automated decision
+Exceptions to the prohibition of making automated decisions falling under the scope above apply when an automated decision

 - is either provided by the law, such as in the case of fraud prevention or money laundering checks,

 - or is necessary for the performance of or entering into a contract,

 - or is based on the individual’s prior consent.

 The applicability of the 3 exceptions above is not straight-forward.
 And for instance the fraud prevention and money laundering checks run by means of a machine learning technology might be considered to go beyond what is strictly provided by the law.

 Likewise, according to the EU data protection authorities, the interpretation of “necessity” for the entrance into a contract has to be interpreted narrowly.
 In particular,

 “the controller must be able to show that this profiling is necessary, taking into account whether a less privacy-intrusive method could be adopted“.